How to send money to Mexico via phone?

 Expert Answer

-Based on current market data from 2024 and 2025 financial reviews (such as *MexEdge* and *Merida Review*), here is the step-by-step guide to choosing and using the best service.
+Based on current 2025 financial reviews (including data from MexEdge and Prudent Finances), here is the updated step-by-step guide to choosing and using the best service.

 ---

-For the highest exchange rate and lowest fees, dedicated apps outperform traditional banks.
+For the highest exchange rate and lowest fees, dedicated apps continue to outperform traditional banks by a wide margin in 2025.

-* **Step 1:** Download the Wise app and verify your identity with a photo ID.
+Step 1: Download the Wise app and verify your identity with a photo ID (required for AML compliance).

-* **Step 3:** Enter the recipient's **CLABE** (a 18-digit Mexican bank account number).
+Step 3: Enter the recipient's CLABE (the 18-digit Mexican bank account number).

-* **Step 4:** Pay via ACH transfer or debit card.
-Debit cards are faster but have slightly higher fees.
+Step 4: Pay via ACH transfer (cheapest) or debit card (fastest).

-* **Step 1:** Select "Express" for instant delivery (higher fee) or "Economy" for 3-5 day delivery (lower fee).
+Step 1: Select "Express" for instant delivery via debit card (higher fee) or "Economy" for 3–5 day delivery via bank account (often $0 fee).

-* **Step 2:** Choose delivery to a bank account or a "Cash Pickup" location.
+Step 2: Choose delivery to a bank account or "Cash Pickup" at thousands of locations.

 ---

-If your recipient does not have a bank account, you can send money to be picked up at locations like **OXXO, Elektra, or Coppel**.
+If your recipient does not have a bank account, you can send money to be picked up at major retailers like OXXO, Elektra, or Coppel.

 ---

-When sending to a Mexican bank account from your phone, you **must** obtain the recipient's **CLABE (Clave Bancaria Estandarizada)**.
+When sending to a Mexican bank account, you must use the CLABE (Clave Bancaria Estandarizada).

 ---